 R on Pegasus

-To run the R programming language on Pegasus, first load an R module with module load R/version.
-Use the command module avail to see a list of available software, including R versions.
-For more information about Pegasus software, see Software on the Pegasus Cluster.
+To see a list of available software, including R versions, use the command module avail.
+For more information about software available on Pegasus, see Software on the Pegasus Cluster.

 Batch R

-To run a batch R file on Pegasus compute nodes, submit the file to LSF with R CMD BATCH filename.R.
-Remember to include the -P flag and your project, if you have one.
+To run a batch R file on the compute nodes on Pegasus, submit the file to LSF with R CMD BATCH filename.R, with filename being the name of your R script.
+This can be done using the following (two) commands:

 Job is submitted to <projectID> project.